 Major single radio handover procedures

-A single radio handover following the reference model in 5.4 may consist of different handover procedures and involve different information elements (Clause 7) and messages (Clause 8).
+A single radio handover following the reference model in 5.4 may consist of various handover procedures and involve different information elements (Clause 7) and messages (Clause 8).
 Examples of handover are described in Annex N. Figure 11a shows the single radio handover procedures consisting of five procedures as described below.